JanHerca/urantiapedia/output/wikijs/en/book/Confucianism/The_I_Ching/Appendix_2.md

 [^248]: 341:LIX The ‘in accordance with this’ must be equivalent to—‘to remedy the state of things thus symbolised.’
 What follows certainly p.
 342 amounts to this, that the ancient kings considered the services of religion, sincerely and earnestly attended to, as calculated to counteract the tendency to mutual alienation and selfishness in the minds of men.
 How they operated to have this beneficial effect we are not told.
 Nor is it easy to account, for the extension of what is said in the Text about the establishment of the ancestral temple to the presentation also of offerings to God.
 Probably the writer had the same idea in his mind as in the Great Symbolism of hexagram 16, q. v.
   ‘The natural course’ pursued by the subject of line 1 is, probably, that required by the time.
   ‘What the subject of line 2 desired’ would be his success in counteracting the prevailing tendency to disunion.
-  The view given of paragraph 5 is that propounded by _K_û Hsî.
+  The view given of paragraph 5 is that propounded by <i>K</i>û Hsî.
   For paragraph 6 see the note on line 6 under the Text.

 [^249]: 343:LX Various explanations of the Great Symbolism have been attempted.
-E. g., _Kh_ăng-žze says:—‘The water which a lake or marsh will contain is limited to a certain quantity.
+E. g., <i>Kh</i>ăng-žze says:—‘The water which a lake or marsh will contain is limited to a certain quantity.
 If the water flowing in exceed that, it overflows.
-This gives us the idea of _K_ieh.’
+This gives us the idea of <i>K</i>ieh.’
 What is found on the application of it is to my mind equally unsatisfactory.
   The subject of line 1 knows when he might have free course and when he is obstructed, and acts accordingly.
 He is regulated by a consideration of the time.
   The subject of line 1 ought not to act, and he is still.
 The subject of line 2 ought to act, and he also is still.
 The error and the effect of it are great.
   The subject of line 3 shows by his lamentation how he blames himself.